Inside the enormous £1bn Russian mansion dubbed 'Putin's Palace'

 Uncertain ownership

 Among the palace's other amenities are its vineyards and winery.
-Last year, the property's purported owner Arkady Rotenberg said it was being converted into an aparthotel, but Navalny and his supporters continue to insist the estate has always been Putin's.
-Meanwhile, Navalny is languishing in jail, having survived two assassination attempts, and was recently declared a terrorist by the Russian authorities.
+In 2021, the property's purported owner Arkady Rotenberg said it was being converted into an aparthotel, but Navalny and his supporters continue to insist the estate has always been Putin's.
+Recent developments, however, have strengthened the suggestion that the property does belong to the Russian leader.

 Loved this?
 Follow us on Facebook to see more secret properties of the rich and famous